Human Flow – | Review Score – 3.5/5

 The Stadium – | Review Score – 4/5

 Zombies are one trope that never seems to grow old.
 From Dawn of the Dead and The Walking Dead through to 28 Days Later and Kingdom, zombies are a cultural mainstay and seem unlikely to disappear anytime soon.
-Acting as a prequel to the Z-Nation series, Black Summer is an interesting take on the downfall of humanity, sticking much closely to the days of humanity’s downfall rather than the post apocalyptic wasteland depicted in so many other shows.
+Acting as a prequel to the Z-Nation series, Black Summer is an interesting take on the downfall of humanity, sticking much closer to the days of humanity’s downfall rather than the post apocalyptic wasteland depicted in so many other shows.
 Despite some strange stylistic choices and some questionable character logic, Black Summer maintains a consistent danger throughout, with intelligent, fast zombies and an extremely tense atmosphere gripping most of the season.

 The first episode really sets the scene for what follows.
 After a short prologue featuring a woman named Rose losing her daughter amid the chaos of an infected person, the ensuing 40 minute episode is broken up into different stories, each one showing a different survivor working toward surviving in this area.
 In a way this format feels very similar to the original World War Z novel, jumping between characters and cutting off their respective story before jumping to the next.
 The first half of the season acts as a way of introducing us to the characters, with three parallel stories running through the series until near the end where everyone converges together to travel to the sanctuary of a stadium and hopefully find Rose’s daughter.